brilongurmo/Microsoft-Azure/README.md

 <h1>How to share screen using Microsoft Teams to remote into a computer</h1>

-<h2>Objective: Microsoft Teams is a business commnunication platform which allows people to commnunicate via chat and video conference or share content with each other.</h2>
+<h2>Objective: Microsoft Teams is a business commnunication platform which allows people to commnunicate via chat and video conference or even share content/files with each other.</h2>

 <img src="https://i.imgur.com/SaZg0ZD.jpg" alt="osTicket logo"/>